Sanrizuka Struggle: Opening of the airport

 Meanwhile, first-phase construction continued, and the airport was scheduled to open for operation with one runway on 30 March 1978.
 However, on 26 March, several left-wing groups raided the airport, occupying a control tower and destroying equipment and facilities.
 Further delays became inevitable, and the government enacted new disciplinary laws while increasing airport security.

 On 20 May, two months later, the New Tokyo International Airport was completed despite ongoing opposition.
 At this time, 17 farming households remained on the unfinished second-phase land, of which 15 belonged to the union.
+The last of them was evicted in 2023.

 Continued opposition

 With the opening of the airport, the union's slogan was changed from "Certain Prevention of the Airport" to "Airport Abolition / Stop Second Phase Construction".
 Issaku Tomura, the leader and psychological pillar of the union, soon died of illness, and combined with the reality of the airport's success, this led many union participants to withdraw.
 Over time, the union's previous supporters – leftist and student groups – came to take charge.

 Authorities thought it impossible to protect the airport from militant attacks while also acquiring the second-phase land, leading to behind-the-scenes negotiations between government and union members.
 However, negotiations failed after being leaked to the media, resulting in harassment of union leaders and the union dissolving into chaos.
 Destructive action against the airport continued from splinter groups, with over 511 incidents of guerrilla action recorded between 1978 and 2017.